imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 ### Emotional affection and the three aspects

-For me, emotional affection is something that is invisible, but I can _feel_ it.
+For me, emotional affection is invisible, but I can _feel_ it.
 It feels _warm_.
 It feels _gentle_.
 It feels _nurturing_.
-The 3 aspects above, **trust**, **patience**, and **empathy** -- they are probably the most important kinds of affection that made us love each other.
+The 3 aspects above, **trust**, **patience**, and **empathy** -- they are probably the most important kinds of affection which made us love each other.
 When you are trusted, you feel good.
 When the other person is being patient with you, you feel good.
 When the other person empathizes with you, you feel good.

 When these 3 components exist together in a household, I believe only a harmonious family will flourish.